-First proof-of-principle cyclotron built by Lawrence and the hand-drawing of the machine e.g. for ions and protons at modest sub-GeV energies.
-The main idea of Lawrence was based on following - the Larmor precession frequency in a uniform magnetic field for non-relativistic limit does not depend on the particle velocity.
-Let's derive it for a relativistic particle and then use γ ->1 limit.
+Success of Wideröe inspired Lawrence to conceive the cyclotron - a cyclic accelerator where particles are passing through the accelerating RF gap many-many times e.g. for ions and protons at modest sub-GeV energies.
+The main idea of Lawrence was based on following - the Larmor precession frequency in a uniform magnetic files for non-relativistic limit does not depend on the particle velocity.
+Let's derive it for a relativistic particle and then use $\gamma - 1 << 1$ limit.